Compliance and Remediation

 Recent Citations History

-The number of EHS citations issued to Bristol-Myers Squibb was 22, 20 and 19 in the years 2009, 2010 and 2011, respectively.
-In 2011, thirteen citations were safety-related and six were environmental-related.
-Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC.
-The company reported one event for $127,000 in 2009 and none in 2010 and 2011.
+The number of EHS citations issued to Bristol-Myers Squibb was 20 in 2010, 19 in 2011 and 17 in 2012.
+In 2012, ten citations were safety-related and seven were environmental-related.
+Fines and penalties over $100K paid by the company are disclosed in the annual 10K report filed with the SEC, and in 2010, 2011 and 2012 there were no events that required reporting.

 All Bristol-Myers Squibb facilities maintain a spill prevention and response plan to minimize and properly manage any spill or unintended release to the environment.